 A mobile app for people with autism and anxiety

-Further development of an app to help autistic people manage anxiety
+Funding further development Molehill Mountain, an app to help people with autism manage anxiety

-A clinical team led by the Institute of Psychiatry, Psychology & Neuroscience, King’s College London, working with the research charity Autistica, will enable further development of a mobile app to support autistic people manage anxiety.
+A clinical team led by the Institute of Psychiatry, Psychology & Neuroscience, King’s College London, working with the research charity Autistica, will enable further development of a mobile app to people with autism manage anxiety.
 This is the most common treatable mental health condition in autism, experienced by 40% of the 700,000 autistic people in the UK. (source: NAS)

 “We are delighted to receive this funding from the Maudsley Charity.
 Autistic people rate better management of their mental health as a top priority, but there are insufficient clinical services to meet their needs.
 In response to this, the initial version of the app, launched in the summer of 2018, was very positively received by autistic people and their families and caregivers.

 "The new work funded by the Maudsley Charity will allow us to significantly enhance the capabilities of the app to extend and personalise the range of management strategies available.
 We believe this will play an important part in providing universal access to evidence-based interventions for autistic people.

 "We based the content of Molehill Mountain on adapted cognitive-behavioural therapy (CBT) principles, as there is good evidence that CBT can help to reduce anxiety symptoms in people with autism.
 It is not clear yet how effective Molehill Mountain will be for helping people to manage their anxiety, but we will be following a group of users to see how they get on."